lightscalar/pyro/README.md

 Now you have a `User` class.
 Before we do anything else, however, we'll need to connect a database.
 We assume you have a MongoDB server running somewhere.
 If that is not the case, get [MongoDB](https://goo.gl/pbiPSB) installed and running on your system.
-Then, create a database object using:
+Then, create a database object and attach it to the `User` class like this:

 ```python
 from pyro.database import connect_to_database